Welcome to Madrid

 User login

-The building of the station is an example of the Modernist architecture from the end of the 19th century.
+The station building, listed as unique, is an example of late 19th-century modernist architecture.
 Built by the French architects Bairez, Grasset, and Ouliat in 1879, it presents a façade flanked by two towers.
-Its style is historicist.
+Built in a historicist style, it still retains many of its original features.
 In the interior, the hall is the most noteworthy area.

 After losing its function as a railroad station, it was closed for several years until reopened, after undergoing a major restoration.
-Today it is an important transport junction with Metro and an urban, inter-urban annd long distance bus interchange, but it has also become a Leisure and Cultural Center, and a mall with all kind of stores and restaurants.
+Since 1990, it has been transformed into an important transport hub with Metro and an urban, inter-urban annd long distance bus interchange, but it has also become a Leisure and Cultural Center, and a mall with all kind of stores and restaurants.

 Docking stations: